farrell-dan/concordia-js-oop/lecture/lecture-1-oop.md

 }

-// Declare a class that extends Human class Male extends Human {
+// Declare a class that extends Human class Person extends Human {
   constructor(name) {
     super(); // call parent constructor to set the species this.name = name;